ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 method against the deployment capabilities of the client software and its environment.
 Due to the increased security, an interaction finish method should be employed whenever possible.

+## Storage of Information During Interaction and Continuation

+When starting an interactive grant request, a client application has a number of protocol elements that it needs to manage, including nonces, references, keys, access tokens, and other elements.
+During the interaction process, the client instance usually hands control of the user experience over to another component, beit the system browser, another application, or some action the resource owner is instructed to take on another device.
+In order for the client instance to make its continuation call, it will need to recall all of these protocol elements.
+Usually this means the client instance will need to store these protocol elements in some retrievable fashion.

+If the security protocol elements are stored on the end-user's device, such as in browser storage or in local application data stores, capture and exfiltration of this information could allow an attacker to continue a pending transaction instead of the client instance.
+Client software can make use of secure storage mechanisms, including hardware-based key and data storage, to prevent such exfiltration.

+Note that in GNAP, the client instance has to choose its interaction finish URL prior to making the first call to the AS.
+As such, the interaction finish URL will often have a unique identifier for the ongoing request, allowing the client instance to access the correct portion of its storage.
+Since this URL is passed to other parties and often used through a browser, this URL should not contain any security-sensitive information that would be valuable to an attacker, such as any token identifier, nonce, or user information.
+Instead, a cryptographically random value is suggested.

 # Privacy Considerations {#Privacy}